*June 2, 2020

 *December 12, 2019

 We’ve just updated the lessons listed below.
-Please consider replacing your files if they are dated before 12-12-19.
-Don’t forget to replace your copy of the Transcript of the lessons as well.
+Please consider replacing your affected files if they are dated before 12-12-19.
+You should also replace your copy of the Transcript of the lessons, since we’ve made many changes to it as well.